remp2020/remp/Mailer/README.md

 https://predplatne.dennikn.sk/?token=206765522b71289504ae766389bf741x
 ```

-Your frontend application can read this token on visit and verify against this API whether it's still valid or not.
+Your frontend application can read this token on a visit and verify against this API whether it's still valid or not.
 If it's valid, you can automatically log user in based on the ID/email the endpoint provides.

 ##### *Body:*